This post may contain affiliate links. Please read our disclosure policy.

 Traditional French fruit tarts use a crust called pâte sucrée, which is made with flour, sugar, butter, and eggs.
 The dough is rolled out and then pressed into a tart pan.
 Once the crust is baked, it’s filled with a layer of pastry cream, then the fruit is arranged over the top.
 It might not sound like it, but the traditional recipe is a lot of work.

-This fruit tart is every bit as delicious as those beautiful French bakery fruit tarts, but it’s easy enough for anyone to make!
+This recipe is every bit as delicious as those beautiful French bakery tarts, but it’s easy enough for anyone to make!
 Instead of the complicated crust, we use frozen pie dough here.
-No muss, no fuss, and it gives you more time to focus on the pastry cream and beautiful fruit topping!
+No muss, no fuss, and making a fresh fruit tart with pie crust leaves you more time for the pastry cream and beautiful fruit topping!

 See recipe card below this post for ingredient quantities and full instructions.